-Soon way more people were trying the goofy looking shoes that were made of super light material and promised to get you as close to running barefoot as possible.
+Soon way more people were trying goofy-looking shoes made of super-light material and promising to get you as close to running barefoot as possible.

-Around that time, Hoka One One also did something revolutionary and designed a super cushioned shoe that had 2-3 times as much cushioning as other running shoes with ultrarunners who were running over 30 miles at a time in mind.
+Around that time, Hoka One One also did something revolutionary: design a super-cushioned shoe that had 2-3 times as much cushioning as other running shoes.
+Ultrarunners running over 30 miles at a time were the target market.

-Just like minimalist shoes looked different, so did maximalist shoes, especially Hoka One One with the distinctive rockers.
+Just as minimalist shoes looked different, so did maximalist shoes.
+Hoka One One is known for their exaggerated stack heights, but distinctive rocker outsoles also contributed to their revolutionary aesthetic.
 They quickly became popular for older runners, ultrarunners who loved the extra cushioning, and anyone else who wanted a soft, pillowy shoe.

 What are Some Benefits of Maximalist Shoes?

-For runners who swear by their maximalist shoes, they love the shock absorption that they receive from the extra cushioning, helping them to mitigate injuries from overuse.
-These are some of the advantages runners who wear maximalist shoes can experience
+Runners who swear by their maximalist shoes love the shock absorption from the extra cushioning, helping them to mitigate injuries from overuse.
+The following are some of the advantages runners who wear maximalist shoes can experience.

 With the higher cushioning in maximalist shoes, runners can experience less impact on their legs, knees, and feet.
 Additionally, the extra cushioning means that the shoes feel good walking or running.

 Indeed, some people even wear maximalist running shoes on a regular basis for activities that don’t include running.
-For example, they are very popular with nurses who have to stand on their feet for long periods of time.
+For example, they are very popular with nurses who are on their feet for long periods of time.

 For many people, having more cushioning means fewer injuries, and that’s obviously a benefit that every runner wants!